-- Denial.
+Denial.
 This is temporary status due to insufficient or missing information being provided for a full determination.
 This case would need to have a final resolution for determination of eligibility within 120 days of the child entering care.
 If additional information is received prior to the 120th day, immediate action to establish the correct eligibility status should be completed.
-All cases without a final determination by the 120th day should have a Notice of Action (NOA) finding the case as ineligible. - Cases denied in VACIS for this reason (denial code 57) shall be monitored by the Benefit Program Supervisor monthly in order to ensure that workers follows-up until a final determination in the initial Title IV-E eligibility is made.
+All cases without a final determination by the 120th day should have a Notice of Action (NOA) finding the case as ineligible.